Friday, January 13, 2012

 So that picture of the can happened naturally, if you can believe that.
 I went around showing my family in amazement rather glad it was a smiley face and not a likeness of Jesus which, quite honestly, would have freaked me out a bit.
 My family all rolled their eyes at me for taking pictures of it, but you all get it, right?
 You would have taken pictures of it too, right?
 How else will I remember when I'm 90 that I once happened to have a can of tomatoes that smiled at me?

-Jen's Fire Roasted Tomato Soup2 medium onions, diced
+Jen's Fire Roasted Tomato Soup

 3 cloves garlic, minced